 When designing a workflow, people that know the particular business inside out will try to define and describe each step in the workflow.
 Then, once the large steps have been described, each step is broken down into smaller steps.
 The process of further defining smaller and smaller step continues until the desired granularity is achieved.
 Usually the process stops when one individual can perform a reasonable number of the steps in the process.

-A workflow for photographers
+A photography workflow

-5 basic steps in a photographer’s workflow
+5 basic steps in a perfect photography workflow

 - Shoot the pictures – this is where everything starts.

-- Transfer the pictures to the computer – there might be an intermediary storage device if you’re shooting lots of pictures in the field.
+- Transfer the pictures to the computer.
+There might be an intermediary storage device if you’re shooting lots of pictures in the field.

 - Organize the pictures on the computer – this includes renaming pictures, creating folders and applying keywords.

 - Retrieve and find pictures.
 Everything above will influence this step.

 - Export the pictures.
 This step can include multiple steps or functions: backup pictures, email pictures, print pictures and other ways to use your picture collection.
 This is where you’re using your pictures by exporting them in different formats for different purposes.